 À, AU, AUX, EN...
 PREPOSITIONS IN FRENCH BEFORE CITIES, COUNTRIES, CONTINENTS - GRAMMAR

 In this video, I explain which preposition to use before the names of cities, countries or continents.
-It can sometimes be complicated to know if you should say "I'm going to Algeria" or "I'm going to Algeria" for example.
-I explain you how to find your way and improve your French 🙂
+It can sometimes be tricky to know whether to say "je pars au Algérie" or "je pars en Algérie", for example.
+Here's how to find your way around and improve your French 🙂

 Transcript of the video

-Hello to all of you.
-I hope that you are well and that your learning of French is going well.
-Today, we are going to see together a point of grammar which is a problem for many students of French.
-We are going to see together which preposition to put before the names of cities, countries, regions or continents.
+Hello everyone.
+I hope you're doing well and that your French language learning is going well.
+Today, we're going to take a look at a grammar point that poses a problem for many students of French.
+We're going to look together at which preposition to put before the names of cities, countries, regions or continents.

 The video will be divided into two parts.
-In the first part, we will see together the explanation of this grammar point.
-In the second part, I'll give you a practical exercise.
-This is the first time I'm doing a video in this format.
-I hope you'll enjoy it.
+In the first part, we'll look together at this grammar point.
+In the second part, I'll propose a practical exercise.
+This is the first time I've done a video in this format.
+I hope you enjoy it.
 Before you start, remember to activate the French subtitles.

-As I tell you every time, it will help you a lot to understand the video and to remember what we will see together.
-If you're new to the channel, consider subscribing to receive all the videos.
-First of all, for those of you who don't know what prepositions are in French, prepositions are small invariable words that will never change and are used to introduce a complement.
+As I tell you every time, this will help you understand the video and remember what we're going to see together.
+If you're new to the channel, don't forget to subscribe to receive all the videos.
+First of all, for those of you who don't know what prepositions are in French, prepositions are invariable little words that never change, used to introduce a complement.
 A complement can be a place, a person, a time.

 For example, I can say I'm going to Isabelle's or I'm going to the hairdresser's.
 Chez is a preposition that introduces a person.
 I can also say I'm going to the supermarket "at" is a preposition that introduces a place, or I can say: In France, the curfew starts at 6pm.